 Depart St. Andrews and take a leisurely drive along the Fundy Coastal Drive to Saint John, New Brunswick’s largest city.
 Saint John is steeped in history with lots to see and do.
 Places to visit include Carleton Martello Tower National Historic Site, the old city market, Loyalist House, the New Brunswick Museum and probably the most famous – the Reversing Falls.
 Overnight Saint John.

 This morning we suggest a city tour of Saint John before departing to join the spectacular Fundy Coastal Drive.
-En-route visit Sussex – a quaint town nestled in the beautiful countryside of New Brunswick, with its excellent Agricultural Museum.
+En-route visit St. Martins to explore the Fundy Trail Parkway.
+A multi use trail system that allows access by car, bike and on foot.
 Continue eastbound to the Fundy National Park – 206km.sq of steep coastal cliffs, forest clad hills, deep rich valleys and clear, rolling meadows.
-The park is renowned for its hiking trails, with over 104kms of trails to choose from, ranging from easy ½km loops to a demanding 50km circuit around the park.
-Overnight Fundy National Park.
+The park is renowned for its hiking trails, with over 104 kms of trails to choose from, ranging from easy ½km loops to a demanding 50km circuit around the park.
+Overnight Fundy National Park Area.

 Day at leisure to explore this magnificent park.
 The park is renowned for its hiking trails, with over 104kms of trails to choose from, ranging from easy ½km loops to a demanding 50km circuit around the park.
 The park is a haven for bird watchers, golfers, cyclists, canoeists and naturalists.
 Other sightseeing suggestions include visiting Cape Enrage Lighthouse and Mary’s Point Bird Sanctuary located nearby.
 Overnight Fundy National Park.